Derrick Williams (footballer): LA Galaxy

 On 4 March 2021, Williams moved to the United States and joined Major League Soccer club LA Galaxy after his contract with Blackburn Rovers was cancelled by mutual consent.

 D.C.
 United

 On 10 November 2022, Williams was traded to D.C.
 United in exchange for $180,000 in General Allocation Money.

 Atlanta United

 On 22 December 2023, Williams was selected by Atlanta United in the second stage of the MLS Re-Entry Draft.
 On 12 January 2024, Atlanta announced that it had signed Williams on a two-year deal with an option for a third.

 Reading

 On 15 August 2025, Williams signed a two-year contract with Reading.

+On 22 June 2026, Williams announced his retirement from football.

 International career

 Williams was eligible to play for Germany, the United States, and the Republic of Ireland.
 In February 2011, he made his debut for the Republic of Ireland U19 team against Croatia U19, before going onto play in three of Ireland's four fixtures of the UEFA European Under-19 Championship later that year.
 On 10 September 2012, Williams made his debut for the Republic of Ireland U21 team, in a 4–2 victory over Italy U21.
 On 28 May 2018, he made his full senior international debut for the Republic of Ireland national football team in a friendly game against France at the Stade De France.